-Hey there, my name is Chris and I am a data scientist and public technologist from Southern California.
+Hey there, my name is Chris and I am a public technologist from Southern California.
 I help water managers and other public servants to plan and make more informed decisions under uncertainty by taking full advantage of the many data resources available to public agencies.
 My work involves a combination of creative data integration, data system engineering, applied R&D, and decision support tool development.

 I received my M.S. in Urban Informatics from the NYU Center for Urban Science and Progress and my B.S. in Mathematics and Computer Science from CSU Channel Islands.
 My first few jobs were in academia and I like to stay connected to science by conducting applied research on problems in natural resource management.
 You can see links to this work on my Publications page.